toddpress/glint/README.md

   - 🔗 Works anywhere: Use inside React, Vue, Svelte, or vanilla JS.

- <p>✨ Glint – The Lightweight UI Framework We've been waiting for ✨</p>
+ <p>✨ Glint – The lightweight UI framework we've been waiting for ✨</p>